The Natural Habitat of Bearded Dragons in the Wild: Tips for Care

 Geographic Ranges of Bearded Dragons

-The Pogona genus encompasses several species of bearded dragons, each with its own unique distribution within Australia.
-These reptiles are primarily found in arid and semi-arid environments, a testament to their ability to adapt to a diverse range of habitats.
+The Pogona genus encompasses several species of bearded dragons, each with its unique distribution within Australia.
+These reptiles are primarily found in arid and semi-arid environments, a testament to their ability to adapt to diverse habitats.

 Eastern Bearded Dragon (Pogona Barbata)

-The Eastern Bearded Dragon has an expansive distribution, spanning across New South Wales, Queensland, South Australia, and Victoria.
+The Eastern Bearded Dragon has an expansive distribution spanning New South Wales, Queensland, South Australia, and Victoria.
 These regions provide an array of habitats, including woodlands, coastal dunes, heathland, and tropical savannahs.
-Their adaptability is clearly demonstrated by their presence in urban areas as well.
+Their adaptability is demonstrated by their presence in urban areas as well.

 The Dwarf or Western Bearded Dragon (Pogona Minor)